oxygenium-network/explorer-backend/README.md

-# Alephium explorer backend
+# Oxygenium explorer backend

-Alephium's explorer backend is an indexer that provides a RESTful API to query the Alephium blockchain.
+Oxygenium's explorer backend is an indexer that provides a RESTful API to query the Oxygenium blockchain.

 It serves https://explorer.oxygenium.org/ as well as our wallets.